fbpx

 Cannabis Industry LawyersNew Jersey Cannabis Delivery License

 A New Jersey Class 6 Cannabis Delivery License is a legal document that allows its owner to provide courier services for consumer purchases of cannabis items and related supplies fulfilled by a cannabis retailer in order to make deliveries of the cannabis items and related supplies to the consumer and which services include the ability of a consumer to purchase the cannabis items directly through the cannabis delivery service, which after presenting the purchase order to the cannabis retailer for fulfillment, is delivered to that consumer.
 Just like DoorDash but for weed.
+Further, a cannabis retailer shall accept consumer purchases to be fulfilled from its retail store that are presented by a cannabis delivery service which will be delivered by the cannabis delivery service to that consumer.

 The New Jersey Cannabis Regulatory Commission’s (CRC) decision to exclusively accept certain marijuana licenses from social equity applicants on September 27, 2023.

+Under the new rules, Social Equity applicants will be given priority and exclusive access to licenses for Wholesaler, Distributor, and Delivery service class licenses.
 According to the newest legislation, the CRC shall determine the number of licenses, of which at least 35% have to be conditional licenses issued pursuant to the legislation and at least 10% of the total number of licenses have to be issued to microbusinesses.

 How to apply for New Jersey Delivery License